 |Intravitreal injection or device ||Absorption circumvented, immediate local effect, potential sustained effect ||Endophthalmitis, retinitis, age-related macular degeneration ||Retinal toxicity |

 Pharmacokinetic principles based on studies of systemically administered drugs do not fully apply to all ophthalmic drugs.
 Although similar principles of absorption, distribution, metabolism, and excretion determine the fate of drug disposition in the eye, alternative routes of drug administration, in addition to oral and intravenous routes, introduce other variables in compartmental analysis.

-After topical instillation of a drug, the rate and extent of absorption ...
+After topical instillation of a drug, the rate and extent ...